goharbor/website/docs/administration/configure-proxy-cache/_index.md

 weight: 35
 ---

 Proxy cache allows you to use Harbor to proxy and cache images from a target public or private registry.
+As of Harbor v2.1.1, the proxy cache feature was updated to align with [Docker Hub's rate limit policy](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/).
+If you plan to use proxy cache with your Harbor instance, it is strongly recommended that you use v2.1.1 or later to avoid being rate limited.

 You can use a proxy cache to pull images from a target Harbor or non-Harbor registry in an environment with limited or no access to the internet.
 You can also use a proxy cache to limit the amount of requests made to a public registry, avoiding consuming too much bandwidth or being throttled by the registry server.